Nicholas William Bethell, 4th Baron Bethell1

 M, #141156, b.
 1 October 1967

-James Nicholas Bethell, 5th Baron Bethell was born on 1 October 1967.1 He is the son of Nicholas William Bethell, 4th Baron Bethell and Cecilia Mary Lothian Honeyman.1 He married Melissa Wong after 2003.2
+James Nicholas Bethell, 5th Baron Bethell was born on 1 October 1967.1 He is the son of Nicholas William Bethell, 4th Baron Bethell and Cecilia Mary Lothian Honeyman.1 He married Melissa Wong, daughter of Douglas Wong, after 2003.2

-He was educated at Harrow School, Harrow on the Hill, London, England.3 He was educated at University of Edinburgh, Edinburgh, Midlothian, Scotland.3 He was a financial journalist with the Independent before 1995.3 He was manager of the Ministry of Sound nightclub in 1995 at Elephant and Castle, London, England.3 He succeeded to the title of 5th Baron Bethell, of Romford, co.
-Essex [U.K., 1922] on 8 September 2007.4 He succeeded to the title of 5th Baronet Bethell [U.K., 1911] on 8 September 2007.4
+He was educated at Harrow School, Harrow, London, EnglandG.3 He was educated at University of Edinburgh, Edinburgh, Midlothian, ScotlandG.3 He was a financial journalist with the Independent before 1995.3 He was manager of the Ministry of Sound nightclub in 1995 at Elephant and Castle, London, EnglandG.3 He succeeded as the 5th Baron Bethell, of Romford, co.
+Essex [U.K., 1922] on 8 September 2007.4 He succeeded as the 5th Baronet Bethell [U.K., 1911] on 8 September 2007.4

 Citations